 A study of the political, social, cultural, and economic development of Tennessee from 1796 to the present.

-A survey of Latin American history in the nineteenth and twentieth centures.
+A survey of Latin American history in the 19th and 20th centuries.
 Particular attention will be given to social movements, political instability, and struggles over cultural hegemony.

 An introduction to the historians' craft, including a survey of historiography and of careers for majors.
 This course introduces students to research in primary and secondary sources and to the process of framing a historical argument, producing written work that demonstrates critical thinking, and submitting that work to peer review.
 This course contains a significant writing component.
 Prerequisites: HIS 111 and 112 Survey of Civilization I and II; or HIS 221 and 222 American History I and II; or permission from the instructor.

-A professional field experience that will provide students experience in teaching or working in public history.
+A professional field experience that will provide students an opportunity for experiental learning.